MicrosoftDocs/m365copilot-docs/docs/extensions-are-apps.md

 - `icons` - contains paths to the icon files that will be used within the Microsoft 365 application host.
 - Additional elements of your app - manifest sections define the integration points of your app, such as tabs, bots, and message extensions.

-For detailed manifest guidance, see the [app manifest](/microsoftteams/platform/resources/schema/manifest-schema) schema documentation.
+For detailed manifest guidance, see the app manifest schema reference for the [developer preview](/microsoftteams/platform/resources/schema/manifest-schema-dev-preview) and [latest release](/microsoftteams/platform/resources/schema/manifest-schema) versions.

-### Declarative copilot manifest
+## Declarative copilot manifest

-PLACEHOLDER for overview on DCs and API Plugins + links to reference docs.

-### API plugin manifest
+## API plugin manifest

-## Localization

-PLACEHOLDER

 ## See also